metrophp/metrophp.github.io/_posts/docs/2014-11-25-controllers.md

 But how do I get a DB or User object?
 ----
 Oh you want your controller to have magic getters?
-Well, here's how you can get anything that has been *_dedef()*ed previously.
+Well, here's how you can get anything that has been *_didef()*ed previously.

 {% highlight PHP startinline %}